Consensys/besu-plugins/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://github.com/ConsenSys/besu-plugins/blob/master/LICENSE)
 [![Discord](https://img.shields.io/badge/Chat-on%20Discord-blue)](https://discord.com/invite/TCtK3YM)

-List of plugins allowing to extend the Hyperledger Besu functionality.
-These use the Plugin API to retrieve data from any Besu network, public or permissioned and feed it into an application or system.
+**Quorum Besu Plugins** allows to extend the Hyperledger Besu functionality.
+It uses the Plugin API to retrieve data from any Besu network, public or permissioned and feed it into an application or system.

+- Kafka plugin

-These plugins can help add more monitoring functionality or stream event data to a third party application.
+This plugin can help add more monitoring functionality or stream event data to a third party application.
 The API exposes data about the following components:

 - Blocks
 - Balances